-All activities in the following sections (i.e. inspections, carrier investigations, new entrant safety audits) are planned to address the fatality reduction goal.
-In addition, traffic enforcement will be conducted and Missouri anticipates making 1,100 CMV stops and 500 non-CMV stops.
+All activities in the following sections are planned to address the fatality reduction goal.
+Missouri anticipates it will conduct 79,549 inspections.
+Missouri anticipates it will conduct 350 carrier investigations and 770 new entrant safety audits.
+Traffic enforcement will be conducted and Missouri anticipates making 1,100 CMV stops and 500 non-CMV stops.
 When analyzing CMV fatal crashes from 2014 to 2018, 63.4% of the CMV drivers involved had no contributing circumstance to the crash.
 Therefore, a statewide media campaign targeting drivers of passenger vehicles will be conducted to provide education on how to safely drive around CMVs.